Amrutham (film)

 Amrutham is a 2004 Indian Malayalam family drama directed by Sibi Malayil, starring Jayaram, Arun, Padmapriya, and Bhavana in the lead roles.
 The film also stars Nedumudi Venu, Jagathy Sreekumar, and KPAC Lalitha.

 Plot

 Gopi and Dinesh are brothers.
 Gopi is a farmer who works hard to give his brother a good education after their father deserts them when Dinesh is just a child.

-Dinesh, now a final-year degree student, is seeing the daughter of the local teashop owner, played by Bhavana.
-He is also involved in college politics.
-On the other hand, Gopi is in a relationship with a Muslim girl, Sainaba.
+Dinesh, now a final-year degree student, is involved in college politics and also seeing the daughter of a local teashop owner, played by Bhavana.
+Gopi is in a relationship with a Muslim girl, Sainaba.
 All hell breaks loose when Gopi marries Sainaba and brings her home.

 Soundtrack

 Amruthams songs and background score were composed by M Jayachandran.
 The lyrics were written by Kaithapram Damodaran Namboothiri.
 The music album has five songs: